Frequently Asked Questions Field Services

 There are some national and international internship possibilities.
 The Memorial University campus in Harlow allows for internship placements in England.
 From time to time, the Faculty partners with other Canadian school divisions.
 These internships are considered on a case by case basis and may not always be available.

 3) Are there any special requirements to complete the field experiences?

-To be approved to complete observation days or internships in a school setting, students must submit to the Field Services Office a clear Code of Conduct (Criminal Record Check) and a Vulnerable Sector Check (clearing you to work with a vulnerable population).
+To be approved to complete observation days, introductory field experiences, introductory internships or extended internships in a school setting, students must submit to the Field Services Office a clear Code of Conduct (Criminal Record Check) and a Vulnerable Sector Check (clearing you to work with a vulnerable population).
+If completing experiences within NLESD, they must be listed as the ordering institution, along with Memorial University, Faculty of Education.
+Criminal Record and Vulnerable sector Checks must be less than 6 months old at the start date of any in school experiences.
 School districts require these forms before allowing our students in the schools.
 To facilitate this process, we have partnered with and assured the districts that we will not allow our students to begin any field experiences without first receiving these checks.

 **Out of province students applying to second degree programs should apply for their police checks through their local police departments or the RCMP before beginning at the Faculty of Education, as in school experiences begin shortly into the program.

 4) Can I arrange my own field experiences?